The VCU Department of Radiology is dedicated to developing advanced residency and fellowship programs to train the next generation of radiologists.

 VCU Medical Center is one of the country’s largest and most sophisticated medical university complexes.
 The center is on the cutting edge of modern medicine with an active emergency room, Level I Trauma Center, Children's Medical Center with intensive care units, large transplant programs and numerous active clinical research programs.

 Our Educational Programs

 The VCU Department of Radiology sponsors visiting professorships at least three times throughout the year.
-Renowned academic radiologists visit the Department and present afternoon conferences and board-exam style film review sessions.
+Renowned academic radiologists visit the Department, present afternoon conferences and conduct board-style film review sessions.

 Residents are also invited to hear additional presentations by visiting professors at the Richmond Radiological Society dinner meetings.
 These annual meetings are attended by radiologists practicing in the greater Richmond, Virginia metropolitan area.